inspire-1a03/pip-2021/google-sheets1.md

 ## 6. Compare current state of vaccinations across regions

-> Q4: What is the current state of vaccinations between provinces and territories right now?
+> Q4: What is the current state of vaccinations among provinces and territories?

 In this analysis, you are going to create a **table** of ```vaccinations per 100 people``` values as they currently stand for each Province and Territory.
 Essentially, this will be a table version of the last points in the previously-created figure.